 - it is persistent and non-stop

-- your behaviours and lifestyle patterns are changing
+- your behaviors and lifestyle patterns are changing

-- the bullying sibling is spreading rumours about you that misrepresent facts
+- the bullying sibling is spreading rumors about you that misrepresent facts

-- you see the same dynamic playing out in other areas in your life
+- you see the same dynamic playing out in other areas of your life

 An even worse form of sibling abuse is sexual abuse.
-Sexual sibling abuse, unlike benign exploration, involves threat, coercion, force, trickery, bribes, manipulation, punishment, and the abuse of power, age difference and physical size.
+Sexual sibling abuse, unlike benign exploration, involves threat, coercion, force, trickery, bribes, manipulation, punishment, abuse of power, age difference, and physical size.
 Sexual exploitations may take various forms, from penetrative sex acts to voyeurism.

-One should bear in mind that, however, the abusers are often abused, neglected or traumatised children.
-The abuse likely does not stem from a fundamental character defect, but a symptom of things are going wrong within the family system for a while.
+One should bear in mind that, however, the abusers are often abused, neglected, or traumatized children.
+The abuse likely does not stem from a fundamental character defect but a symptom of things going wrong within the family system for a while.